augustovictor/software-architecture-specialization/README.md

         - Gives an overview of artifacts and deployment targets, without specifying details.
     - Instance Level Diagrams:
         - Maps specific artifact to a deployment target;
-        - Can specify machines and hardware devies;
+        - Can specify machines and hardware devices;
         - This approach is used to highlight the differences in deployments among development, staging, and release builds;

 - Elements involved (denotated by 3d boxes):